-The makeup and costumes of the iconic film were always boundary-pushing.
+The makeup and costumes of the iconic film were boundary-pushing for the time.
 They might not have always worked out 100 percent, much to some poor star's determent.
-The film's makeup artist Jack Dawson was one of the first to use a foam latex makeup technique.
-(A lightweight version of prosthesis that allows makeup artists to change the facial features of a person.)
-He used it to give the Cowardly Lion (Bert Lahr) and the Scarecrow (Ray Bolger) their signature looks.
+The film's makeup artist Jack Dawson was one of the first to use a foam latex makeup technique (A lightweight version of prosthesis that allows makeup artists to change the facial features of a person).
+He used it to give the Cowardly Lion (Bert Lahr) and the Scarecrow (Ray Bolger) their signature lewks.
 The technique reportedly wasn't 100 percent perfected in the early days.
 It's said that Ray ended up with permanent lines on his face from the prosthesis and the glue used to apply them.
 Some reports say that the marks did eventually disappear months after filming.

 Poor Margaret Hamilton's job playing the Wicked Witch of the West sure wasn't easy.
-Besides sustaining serious injury on set, she subsisted on a liquid diet while filming.
+Besides sustaining serious injury on set, the actress was on a liquid diet while filming.
 It did not have anything to do with weight.
 The extreme diet had to do with her makeup.
-The actress' iconic green face paint was actually copper-based.
+Margaret's iconic green face paint was actually copper-based.
 Due to the toxic levels of the makeup, Margaret maintained a liquid diet while she was filming.
-There are obviously so many things that could be said about changing makeup and why something like that was put on an actress' skin.
-We know what you're thinking and won't get into it.
+There are obviously so many things that could be said about changing makeup and why something like that was put on an actress's skin.

 This is one of The Wizard of Oz behind the scenes secrets that passes many viewers by because we don't know what went on behind the camera.
 Academy Award-winning director Norman Taurog filmed a few Technicolor tests for the projects before he was "reassigned."
 When filming properly began in October 1938, it was with Richard Thorpe as the director.
 Film director George Cukor spent a week on set serving as a "creative advisor," but he technically didn't film anything.
 He had previous commitments to Gone With the Wind so he left The Wizard of Oz to focus on that.
 Victor Fleming took over the main directing duties in November 1938 and opted to stick with the direction that Cukor had put in motion.

 There is not only one movie version of The Wizard of Oz.
-Many of us are familiar with the modern spin-offs, but we don't mean those.
+Many of us are familiar with more modern spin-offs, but we don't mean those.
 There was a 1925 silent movie that was released before the 1939 film many of us think of as being the "original" The Wizard of Oz.
 The silent movie ranged from 85 to 93 minutes, depending on what edition was shown.
 It starred Dorothy Dwan as Dorothy, Larry Semon as the Scarecrow, and Oliver N. Hardy as the Tin Man.
-(Hardy is in fact one half of the comedic double act Laurel and Hardy.)
+(Hardy is, in fact, one half of the comedic double act Laurel and Hardy.)

 Judy Garland may have likely been the first choice to play Dorothy, but there were still experiments with the character's image.
 During pre-production for the film, Judy originally wore a blonde wig and heavy makeup to portray the character.
 (The thick makeup and glamorous blonde hair were different from the image of the farm girl in the Oz books.)
 It was eventually decided that Judy should stick with her natural auburn hair and have a more understated makeup look.
 There are photos of the young actress wearing the wig for screen tests.
 And some of the wigs have even hit the auction block in recent times.

 The name The Singer Midgets might not be recognized today, but they were a popular vaudeville group in the first half of the twentieth century.
-The group's number varied between 18 and 30.
-They were a very talented group and trained as acrobats, singers, and dancers which made them perfect for appearing in the iconic film.
+There were between 18 and 30 participants in the group during their time as performers.
+They were a very talented group and trained as acrobats, singers, and dancers, which made them perfect for appearing in the iconic film.
 Austrian-born Leo Singer was the group's manager and is credited to helping them get in The Wizard Of Oz.
 The only glitch was that The Singer Midgets were of European descent, and most of them were Bavarian, and they did not speak English.
 This obviously would have caused some confusion when instructions were being given for a scene.